-Flooding typically occurs one to three days after those rivers have experienced flooding with peaks slow to rise and recede, sometimes taking up to two weeks.
+Flooding typically occurs on Raymond Island one to three days after the Latrobe, Thomson, Macalister, Avon, Mitchell, Nicholson and/or Tambo Rivers have experienced flooding.
+Flood peaks are slow to rise and recede, sometimes taking up to two weeks.
+Wind can increase the lake levels around Raymond Island by up to 50 centimetres.